 Is the impulse conscious or not?

-It is not conscious.
-"Conscious" and "unconscious" are variables in a Western analysis.
+These mental impulses are not conscious.
+“Conscious” and “unconscious” are variables in a Western analysis.
 We are talking about something that is extremely subtle.
 And it occurs in every single moment of our experience.
-It is what draws us to the next moment of experience.
+It is the compelling urge that draws us into implementing, in the next moment, a method for carrying out an action toward or with some object that it is focused on.
 We are talking about something very basic.
 Every living being has this in every moment.

 Does the Western term conscious equate with the Buddhist term mindfulness?